 Understanding a candidate’s motivation is key to successful recruitment as it is the driving force for professional success.
 There are two commonly discussed types of motivational factors.
 First is Extrinsic, which are forces affecting the individual from the outside like a reward.
 The second is Intrinsic, which is internal such as solving complex problems for gratification.
 Whilst motivation itself has three major components: activation, persistence, and intensity.
 Each of us has these weighted to different degrees.
 When we understand what motivates a candidate, we can see whether they fit the role or can be recommended elsewhere.

 Using AI to create an efficient hiring process

 AI for recruiting represents an opportunity for recruiters to reduce the time spent on repetitive, time-consuming tasks.
 Such as automating the screening of resumes, automatically triggering assessments or scheduling interviews with candidates.
 AI especially has several potential applications for automating high-volume, repetitive tasks such as pre-qualifying candidates.
-Early adopter companies using AI-powered recruiting software have seen their cost per screen reduced by 75%, their revenue per employee improve by 4%, and their turnover decrease by 35%.
+Early adopter companies using AI-powered recruiting software have seen their cost per screen reduced by 75%, their revenue per employee improved by 4%, and their turnover decreased by 35%.
 Today, there are several software to assess blind resumes and chatbots that can be used to screen applicants.
 But until now, there haven’t been any objective tools that could take away bias from the interview.
 Which makes the job interview a risky step in the recruitment funnel.
 And at risk of being inefficient and expensive.
-To change that, we combined conversational AI with an unbiased recruitment methodology and develop Tengai to improve the way you screen, assess, and ultimately hire talent.
+To change that, we combined conversational AI with an unbiased recruitment methodology and developed Tengai to improve the way you screen, assess, and ultimately hire talent.